oslabs-beta/evaStudio/README.md

 [EvaStudio.dev](http://www.evastudio.dev/)

 <p align="left"> <b> evaStudio (beta) </b> is a web GUI and testing playground for quickly designing and scaling your event-driven data architecture with Kafka brokers and Zookeeper.
-Designed with data scientists in mind, EvaStudio makes it easy to develop, orchestrate, experiment, and monitor machine learning workflows at scale, so you can focus on analytical challenges instead of infrastructure.</p>
+Designed with data scientists in mind, EvaStudio makes it easier to develop, orchestrate, experiment, and monitor machine learning workflows at scale, so you can focus on analytical challenges instead of infrastructure.</p>

 <br/>